Cloud gaming has potential, but its execution isn’t a breeze

 GamesBeat: Genvid raised about $6 million in April, right?

 Navok: Yes, we did, for a total of $10 million so far.
 I think you’re right, though.
 There will be evolving business models.
-But we’re still stuck at—Fortnite shows us that there are tons of mobile gamers—everyone in this side of the industry said, “Well, they’re not real gamers.
+But we’re still stuck at — Fortnite shows us that there are tons of mobile gamers — everyone in this side of the industry said, “Well, they’re not real gamers.
 They’re not interested in this kind of stuff.”
 Maybe we’re wrong, or at least half wrong.
 Somewhere between 2 billion and 150 million, half of that is a pretty good margin to be wrong about.
 You can still make some money there, just getting the games we have today into more people’s hands.

 Tops: If you look at Hearthstone, that’s being played on mobile and everywhere else.